Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Abstract

 \section{Abstract}

-Convolutional neural networks have been proven very effective in a variety of image restoration tasks.
-Most state-of-the-art solutions, however, are trained using images with a single particular degradation level, and can deteriorate drastically when being applied to some other degradation settings.
-In this paper, we propose a novel method dubbed deep likelihood network (DL-Net), aiming at generalizing off-the-shelf image restoration networks to succeed over a spectrum of degradation settings while keeping their original learning objectives and core architectures.
-In particular, we slightly modify the original restoration networks by appending a simple yet effective recursive module, which is derived from a fidelity term for disentangling the effect of degradations.
-Extensive experimental results on image inpainting, interpolation and super-resolution demonstrate the effectiveness of our DL-Net.
+Convolutional neural networks have been proven effective in a variety of image restoration tasks.
+Most state-of-the-art solutions, however, are trained using images with a single particular degradation level, and their performance deteriorates drastically when applied to other degradation settings.
+In this paper, we propose deep likelihood network (DL-Net), aiming at generalizing off-the-shelf image restoration networks to succeed over a spectrum of degradation levels.
+We slightly modify an off-the-shelf network by appending a simple recursive module, which is derived from a fidelity term, for disentangling the computation for multiple degradation levels.
+Extensive experimental results on image inpainting, interpolation, and super-resolution show the effectiveness of our DL-Net.